 The thought of owing a rusty-spotted cat is quite popular judging by the Google searches:

 This cat is not domesticated and it should be allowed to live peaceably in its habitat in the wild.
 To try and own one as a domestic cat is both foolhardy and wrong.
-It is also almost certainly doomed to failure.
-It is reputed to be a fierce fighter.
-It is small but if you listened to it screaming in your living room you’d probably be scared shitless or your wife or child would.
+It is also quite possibly doomed to failure.
+It is reputed to be a fierce fighter with one in captivity viciously attacking a gazelle fawn without any fear.
+There was great difficulty in getting it off.
+It is small but if you listened to it screaming in your living room, you’d probably be scared shitless or your wife or child would.
 Or you’d better get a gallon of enzyme cleaner to get rid of the smell of pee sprayed all over your favourite carpet or sofa when it marks territory.

 To recap: morally, ethically and practically it is not a good idea to own one.
 But is it illegal?

 Please search using the search box at the top of the site.
 You are bound to find what you are looking for.